ekknod/ekknod/README.md

 # About ekknod
-Learning anti-cheats / cheats as a hobby.
-I'm using my knowledge to provide projects for anti-cheats / cheaters.
+Writing anti-cheats / cheats as a hobby, more of proof of concept / researching.
+I'm sharing my knowledge to provide projects for anti-cheats / cheaters.
-Those can be freely used as learning / pen-test material. should reduce "reinvent the wheel" effect.
+These projects can be used as learning / pen-test material. trying to reduce "reinvent the wheel".

-I'm working for both sides, Anti-Cheating/Cheating both requires the same creativity.
+Anti-Cheating and cheating are actually the very same thing, i don't pick sides. both requires the same creativity.
 Both are cool up to certain point.
-VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are really **effective** and not going to
+VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are less likely to harm non cheating players.
-block you forever for bad decisions you have made.

-I did try Vanguard Anti-Cheat with pcileech-wifi project, and to my surprise they allow good amount of public **non cheating** tools.
-For example RWEverything.
-Thats really nice and gives good trust towards the client feeling, i really did like that experience.
+Obviously no cheat / anti-cheat is perfect.

-To clarify more, I know people who got banned from (RICOCHET) MW2, without ever cheating in that game
+To clarify more, I know people who got banned from MW2 (**RICOCHET Anti-Cheat**), without ever cheating in that game
 just by having tools what could been potentially abused for cheating installed.
+That's like accusing woodsman for non happened murder because he got axe in his hands.

 # Memory Access